ashrufsyed/iitm_thesis/README.md

   - Adding `synopsis` as option -- Generates the title page for the synopsis.
 This also loads the `article` class instead of the `report`.

-  - Adding 'BlueTape' or 'YellowTape' as option for synopis draft and approved reports
+  - Adding `BlueTape` or `YellowTape` as option for synopis draft and approved reports

 #### Examples:
 ```